 To adopt a plastic free lifestyle, you need to use up all the plastic products in your life and as you slowly run out, you can begin to replace them with plastic-free options.

-This might take a week for your supply of pasta.
-This might take months for your supply of shampoo.
-It might take more than a year for your household cleaner.
+This might take weeks for your shampoo, months for your currently supply of makeup or more than a year for all your bottles of household cleaner.

-If you can just switch over one single item, that's okay too.
+If you can just switch over one single item for now, that's okay too.
 Over the next few years a whole host of new products and items will be developed that will make it easier than ever to make the switch.